-Traditional rulerships, which have certain limitations, try to get us to paste the sign’s meaning onto the house.
+Traditional rulerships, which have certain limitations, force us to paste the sign’s meaning onto the house.

 This carries with it some problems, since not all things true to the sign are going to be true of the house.
 Instead of focusing entirely on the nature of the sign ruling the cusp (Aquarius, in the case of the 11th house), we should consider focusing instead on the nature of the element (Air) combined with its associated ruling planet (Uranus) and ask, what does that tell us about the nature of the house involved?